How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 13. Manufactured Consensus

-Manipulative Persuasion Statement:
+Manipulative Persuasion Example Statement:

 “Everybody else approves this solution once they fully understand the process.”